materiaraiding/materiaraiding-old/_ultimate/fru.md

 To the north, a Fire Aspected clone will begin to cast Burnt Strike.
 At the same time, two random players will be targeted for light party stacks via a **Bound of Faith** cast.

 Light party 1 will move slightly to the north, and Light party 2 will move slightly to the south.
-If a swap is required, the melee DPS will flex as needed.
+If a swap is required, the priority for flexing is MTRH.
 Using the knock back from Burnt Strike, each party will be knocked North-East/West and South-East/West depending on where the safespot is.

 {% include image.html width="500px" path="Slide27.webp" %}